leske42/Foundations/UB/README.md

     //do 4 stuff here
     y += 4;
 }
+//handle leftover
 ```
 At some point, `y` will become 2147483644, `y + 5` in the condition check will result in -2, we enter the loop, and at `y += 4`, `y` will overflow to -1.

 Optimization is not supposed to change the *observable* behavior of the program, but unknowingly, we just made a loop run again that would have stopped otherwise.

-Since the compiler has no way to know what `max_y` is and it's strictly forbidden from changing the intended behavior of your machine, the only choice it has left is to not perform any optimizations.
+Since the compiler has no way to know what `max_y` is and it's strictly forbidden from changing the intended behavior of your machine, the only choice it has left is to *not perform any optimizations*.
 If overflow is *impossible* however, then we don't have to deal with doubts like this.

 But it's not only integer overflow we are talking about here.
 This way of thinking applies to all UB, for example, the compiler will also assume that **dereferencing a NULL pointer is impossible**.
 In practice this means that in case it seems `*ptr` or `ptr[i]` anywhere in your code, it can work with the assumption that `ptr` is *not* NULL.

-Doesn't seem scary yet?
-Well I will tell you another assumption compilers like to work with: *all functions will return*.
+To understand why this can have horrible consequences, I will tell you another assumption compilers like to work with: *all functions will return*.
 There are only a very few set of specific functions (like `abort` or `exit`) where it knows this is not the case.
 Combine these two assumptions and you get code like:
 ```
 char *result = malloc(result_size);
 if (!result)